 Finally, it’s important this time of year to stay visible during workouts especially for anyone working out close to the road.
 An early sunset and grey mornings can make you hard to see, so stay visible and use your layers to help.

 In warmer weather, we are often triggered by heat and sweat to make sure we are drinking water and staying hydrated.
 Some of those signals can be a little harder to read and are easily missed in the winter months.
-It important to maintain hydration no matter what time of year it is.
+It important to maintain hydration especially at high altitude, no matter what time of year it is.
 You want to think about water consumption before, during, and after exercise — that means having a water bottle close at hand.
 Even though cold water during cold weather may not sound pleasant, it is still a must.
 You can always warm-up with a hot drink after the workout.

 Both for tires and for shoes, traction is important in the winter when we get snow, ice and everything in between.
 Tires can be modified for greater traction during the winter months.
 Consider slightly wider tires and riding at a little less pressure than usual.
 This will give the tire more surface area and contact with the road when biking.
 Start with rear brakes over front breaks to prevent spinning out.

 For shoes, you want to make sure they still have good tread, and you might consider options with more traction like trail shoes or clamps to provide greater grip if running on snow and ice.
 Many surfaces will still be plowed during the winter, so you can often keep to your regular routes without changing much.
 Still, keep an eye out for ice.

 Remember to exercise with the conditions in mind.
 Winter does not mean you cannot workout, but it does mean you have to be a little more cautious during your workout.